GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/3_experiments.typ

 Increasing the distance between microphones appears to be detrimental to the localization accuracy.
 When microphones are further apart, the aliasing phenomenon becomes problematic and deteriorates the relationship between the recorded signal and the source positions.
 Indeed, if the spacing amounts to $d$ meters, all frequencies above $f_0 = c / (2 d)$ Hz cannot be adequately distinguished.
-For $d=2$ cm, this maximum frequency is 8.575 kHz, while most of human speech's frequencial content is below 5 kHz @hollien_phonational_1971.
+For $d=2$ cm, this maximum frequency is 8.575 kHz, while most of human speech's frequency content is below 5 kHz @hollien_phonational_1971.
 Further lowering the distance to 1cm does not appear to bring additional benefits.